List of Responding Schools

 Martin Luther King Jr Keynote Speaker - Each year, the MLK Committee of faculty, staff and students coordinates a week of events to honor Dr. King's legacy.
 The culmination of the week is a keynote address on a public interest topic by an attorney committed to Dr. King's ideal of service to the community.

 Public Interest Brown Bag Lunch Series - In conjunction with the Philadelphia Area Law School Consortium, Villanova collaborates on a weekly brown bag lunch series featuring Philadelphia public interest agencies.
+The series takes place throughout the summer, and Villanova students have the opportunity to participate as student ambassadors and co-moderators.

 Public Interest Retreat